Kydoimos97/FINAN6500DATA/README.md

 The Code is written in Python 3 with the initial file being machine_learning.
 The app aplies code written in the machine_learning file to predict but is compeletely standalone.

-If code is used please reference this repository.
+If code is extracted/copied please reference this repository.